brillout/wildcard-api/readme.md

 ## Wildcard compared to REST and GraphQL

-REST and GraphQL are wonderful tools to create an API for a large project with many developers and many third-party developers.
+REST and GraphQL are wonderful tools to create an API that is used by many developers and many third-party developers.
 Facebook's API, for example, is used by ~200k third parties.
 It is no surprise that Facebook is using (and invented) GraphQL;
 a GraphQL API enables